bdwgc/bdwgc/docs/porting.md

   * `STACKBOTTOM` - Defined to be the cold end of the stack, which is usually (i.e. when the stacks grow down) the highest address in the stack.
     It must bound the region of the stack that contains pointers into the collector heap.
-With thread support, this must be the cold end of the main stack, which typically cannot be found in the same way as the other thread stacks.
-If this is not defined and none of the following three macros (`SPECIFIC_MAIN_STACKBOTTOM`, `HEURISTIC1`, `HEURISTIC2`) is
+With multi-threading support, this must be the cold end of the main stack, which typically cannot be found in the same way as the other thread stacks.
+If this is not defined and none of the following three macros (`SPECIFIC_MAIN_STACKBOTTOM`, `HEURISTIC1`, `HEURISTIC2`)
-    defined, client code must explicitly set `GC_stackbottom` to an appropriate value before calling `GC_INIT` or any other `GC_` routine.
+    is defined, client code must explicitly set `GC_stackbottom` to an appropriate value before calling `GC_INIT` or any other `GC_` routine.

   * `SPECIFIC_MAIN_STACKBOTTOM` - May be defined instead of `STACKBOTTOM`.